 - tenderness of the scar

-- severe pain, stiffness and loss of use of the arm (complex regional pain syndrome)
+- severe pain, stiffness and loss of use of your arm

 How soon will I recover?